 These results may be distorted by the large proportion of WordPress websites out there put together by smaller businesses and bloggers that tend not to figure among the top ranked websites.

-This may also be the case with other platforms but the data does at least provide us with the best idea of which platforms are more likely to perform well in search engine ranking.
+This may also be the case with other platforms but the data does at least provide us with the best idea of which platforms are more likely to perform well on search engines.

 What we haven’t looked at is how easy each of these platforms is to work with and how simple it is for the average website owner to make the changes needed to optimise for search engines.
 We’ll look at those factors in more detail in the next instalment.